pwjazz/mwanzia/README.markdown

 the mixin() static method.  mixin() can be called multiple times, and because it modifies the Class's prototype, it can be called either before or after instantiating an object of that type.

+mixin() is syntactic sugar - you can accomplish the same thing as mixin({??? : XXX}) using Class.prototype.??? = XXX, but Percy finds mixin() easier to read, especially when mixing in lots of stuff.  mixin's syntax is also consistent with John Resig's Class.extend(), making for a bit of symmetry.

 ##### Java